breadcat/blog.minskio.co.uk/content/quotes.md

 >I mentally shake hands with you for your answer

+>I must apologize for Wimp Lo... he is an idiot.
+We have purposely trained him wrong, as a joke. <!-- kung pow -->

 >I never saved anything for the swim back <!-- gattacca -->

 >I only doubted you up until the end <!-- forager -->